-- Uncertainty of the extent, duration and effects of the COVID-19 pandemic and any related business disruptions; - Government trade policies in the United States and other countries, including tariffs and other restrictions that impact markets for agricultural and other products; - Changes in economic, marketplace or regulatory environments that negatively impact the agricultural, power, communications, water and leasing industries; - The level of interest rates and relationships between various interest rate indices and actions taken by the Federal Reserve to manage the monetary policy of the United States; - Replacement of LIBOR and the implementation of SOFR or another benchmark rate index; - Currency fluctuations that impact the value of the U.S. dollar in global markets; - Adverse food safety and weather events, disease, and other unfavorable conditions that periodically occur and impact agricultural productivity and income; - Adverse effect of wildfires, floods and other natural disasters which may have a direct or indirect impact on certain of our borrowers; - Changes in levels of global crop production, exports, usage and inventories; - Credit performance of the loan portfolio; - Performance of underlying collateral, including farmland values and specialized property that secures rural infrastructure credits; - Loan portfolio growth and seasonal factors; - Weakening domestic and global economic conditions; - Volatility in energy commodity prices including oil and other fuel prices; - Government policies and political developments in the United States and other countries in which we do business: - Disruptions caused by societal unrest in the United States; - Geopolitical uncertainties throughout the world that may impact the industries we lend to, or, economic, fiscal or monetary conditions; - Policies directed towards reducing the use of fossil fuel generation; - Changes in the U.S. government's support of the System, the agricultural industry, agricultural exports, rural infrastructure and rural economies; - Legislative or regulatory actions that affect current and ongoing operations of the System or the banking, financial services, agricultural, power, communications, water and leasing industries; - Legislative or regulatory actions that affect our relationships with our employees; - Actions taken by the U.S. Congress relative to other government-sponsored enterprises, including Fannie Mae, Freddie Mac, the FHLB and Farmer Mac; - Actions taken by the U.S. government to manage U.S. immigration or fiscal policies; - Changes to tax laws resulting from government policy making; - A decrease in the credit outlook or ratings of U.S. government debt and agency debt, including Systemwide Debt Securities; - Cybersecurity risks, including a failure or breach of our operational or security systems or infrastructure, that could adversely affect our business, financial performance and reputation;
+- Uncertainty of the extent, duration and effects of the COVID-19 pandemic and any related business disruptions; - Government trade policies in the United States and other countries, including tariffs and other restrictions that impact markets for agricultural and other products; - Changes in the economic environment that negatively impact the agricultural, power, communications, water and leasing industries; - The level of interest rates and relationships between various interest rate indices and actions taken by the Federal Reserve to manage the monetary policy of the United States; - Replacement of LIBOR and the implementation of SOFR or another benchmark rate index; - Currency fluctuations that impact the value of the U.S. dollar in global markets; - Adverse food safety and weather events, disease, and other unfavorable conditions that periodically occur and impact agricultural productivity and income; - Adverse effect of wildfires, floods and other natural disasters which may have a direct or indirect impact on certain of our borrowers; - Changes in levels of global crop production, exports, usage and inventories; - Credit performance of the loan portfolio; - Performance of underlying collateral, including farmland values and specialized property that secures rural infrastructure credits; - Loan portfolio growth and seasonal factors; - Weakening domestic and global economic conditions; - Volatility in energy commodity prices including oil and other fuel prices; - Disruptions caused by societal unrest in the United States; - Geopolitical uncertainties and government policy developments in the United States and throughout the world that may impact the industries we lend to, or, economic, fiscal or monetary conditions; - Policies directed towards reducing the impact of climate change; - Changes in the U.S. government's support of the System, the agricultural industry, agricultural exports, rural infrastructure and rural economies; - Legislative or regulatory actions that affect current and ongoing operations of the System or the banking, financial services, agricultural, power, communications, water and leasing industries; - Legislative or regulatory actions that affect our relationships with our employees; - Actions taken by the U.S. Congress relative to other government-sponsored enterprises; - Actions taken by the U.S. government to manage U.S. immigration or fiscal policies; - Changes to tax laws; - A decrease in the credit outlook or ratings of U.S. government debt and agency debt, including Systemwide Debt Securities; - Cybersecurity risks, including a failure or breach of our operational or security systems or infrastructure, that could adversely affect our business, financial performance and reputation; - Disruptive technologies impacting the banking and financial services industries or implemented by our competitors which negatively impact our ability to compete in the marketplace;

-- Disruptive technologies impacting the banking and financial services industries or implemented by our competitors which negatively impact our ability to compete in the marketplace; - Changes in assumptions underlying the valuations of financial instruments; - Changes in estimates underlying the allowance for credit losses, including the implementation of the CECL accounting standard; - Failure of our investment portfolio to perform as expected or deterioration in the credit quality of such investments; - Legal proceedings, judgments, settlements and related matters; - Environmental-related conditions or laws impacting our lending activities; - Nonperformance by counterparties under our derivative and vendor contracts; - Success of business model solutions focused on strengthening our ability to fulfill the System's collective mission, including through the more efficient use of capital; and - Our ability to continue to partner with various System and other entities in light of ongoing consolidation within the System and the industries we serve.
+- Changes in assumptions underlying the valuations of financial instruments; - Changes in estimates underlying the allowance for credit losses, including the implementation of the CECL accounting standard; - Failure of our investment portfolio to perform as expected or deterioration in the credit quality of such investments; - Legal proceedings, judgments, settlements and related matters; - Environmental-related conditions or laws impacting our lending activities; - Nonperformance by counterparties under our derivative and vendor contracts; - Success of business model solutions focused on strengthening our ability to fulfill the System's collective mission, including through the more efficient use of capital; and - Our ability to continue to partner with various System and other entities in light of ongoing consolidation within the System and the industries we serve.